 In 1973 I substituted for a photography teacher on sabbatical from East L.A.
 College (ELAC).
 Like everything in life, one thing led to another and in addition to ELAC I was teaching at Cal State University, Mt.
 San Antonio College and L.A.
 City College (LACC).
 Meanwhile, my client list had expanded and I opened a solo studio specializing in advertising and illustrative (editorial) photography.

-At night and weekends, I did graduate studies at The Annenberg School for Communications at USC, obtained a teaching credential at UCLA, and became a Professor of Media Arts & Photography.
+At night and weekends, I did graduate work at The Annenberg School for Communications at USC, obtained a teaching credential at UCLA, and became a Professor of Media Arts & Photography.

 Eventually, full-time teaching photography at LACC swapped places with doing photography.